 But I wasn’t ready.

-The Sunday before Labor Day, alone at home for one last weekend of the summer, I could feel the voice getting louder.
+The Sunday before Memorial Day, alone at home for one last weekend,, I could feel the voice getting louder.
 It was getting quite demanding, and the best tool I had to drown its insistence was my lawn mower.
 So, I mowed my lawn with great focus, delighting in the noise that was overtaking my mind.
 Once done (I have a small yard), I still felt very vulnerable ... so I mowed again.

 It was getting late and for the sake of sanity, I stopped short of asking my neighbors if I could mow their grass, and went inside to watch a movie instead.